If You're A Woman And You Remember Clearly What Happened 4 Years Ago, Read This And Keep Fighting

 On 17th December 2012, huge protests were led in the capital city.
 Men and women walked together, demanding justice.
 It wasn’t just about the victim anymore.
 It was a collective cry for freedom.
 The first of its sort.

-“Hang the rapists!”Share
+“Hang the rapists!”Share this quote

 On 29th December, Jyoti succumbed to her injuries in a hospital in Singapore.
 Her last words to her parents were, “I’m sorry.”

 Of the five accused, one committed suicide in Tihar jail.
 In 2013, the four accused were sentenced to death.
 The crime warranted the death penalty.
 The juvenile was given a sentence of three years.